-To overcome these hurdles he, and a team that includes fellow OOI engineers Brickley and Matthew Palanza, came up with an idea to make a glider that was completely open-source-everything from the vehicle's blueprints to its software, made available to the public on techy, online forums like GitHub.
+To overcome these hurdles, he, and a team that includes fellow OOI engineers Brickley and Matthew Palanza, came up with an idea to make a glider that was completely open-source—everything from the vehicle's blueprints to its software, made available to the public on techy, online forums like GitHub.
 Since 2019, the idea has raised a combined $175,000 of internal funding at WHOI.

 Reine and his cohort now meet weekly to shop through a virtual smorgasbord of other open-source and off-the-shelf parts that could be integrated into the design.
-The current open-source prototype, though not as nimble as other WHOI models, promises to be robust, customizable, and easy to repair, at nearly a tenth the cost of the more common brand of gliders.
+The current open-source prototype, though not as nimble as other WHOI models, promises to be robust, customizable, and easy to repair, all at nearly a tenth the cost of the more common brand of gliders.